digital-asset/docs.daml.com/docs/2.9.0/docs/canton/architecture/overview.rst

 The **command submission service** receives a command, parses it, and performs some basic validation.
 Next, the command is submitted to **DAMLe (DAML engine)**, which translates it to a **transaction**;
 a **command** consists only of a **root node** whereas a **transaction** also recursively contains all **consequences** of all exercise actions.
-Then, the **synchronizer router** chooses a synchronizer that is suitable for executing the transaction.
+Then, the **sync domain router** chooses a sync domain that is suitable for executing the transaction.

 The **transaction processor** translates the transaction to a **confirmation request**;
 in particular, it computes the view decomposition, embeds the transaction into a Merkle tree, and creates different envelopes tailored to the different members validating the request.
 It uses the **sequencer client** to send the confirmation request to the mediator and all participants involved in the transaction.

-The **transaction processor** also uses the sequencer client to **receive confirmation requests** from the synchronizer, to **send mediator responses,** and to **receive the result messages** from the mediator.
+The **transaction processor** also uses the sequencer client to **receive confirmation requests** from the sync domain, to **send mediator responses,** and to **receive the result messages** from the mediator.

-The **multi-synchronizer event log** stores every committed request and every rollback.
+The **multi-sync-domain event log** stores every committed request and every rollback.
-It also stores the order of events coming from the synchronizers the participant is connected to.
+It also stores the order of events coming from the sync domains the participant is connected to.
-The **parallel indexer subscription** reads events from the multi-synchronizer event log and stores them in a format that is optimized for **fast read access.**
+The **parallel indexer subscription** reads events from the multi-sync-domain event log and stores them in a format that is optimized for **fast read access.**
 The **command completion service** allows ledger applications to read the completions corresponding to the commands it has previously submitted.
 The **transaction service** provides a stream of all transactions that have been committed to the virtual shared ledger and are visible to the participant.